 List of the Best Crypto DEXs: 2023 Reviews

 UniSwap is one of the most popular decentralized exchanges in the market.
-The trading platform was founded in 2018 and has become a pioneer in the DeFi space with its “automated market-making” (AMM) model.
-In simple terms, AMMs allow traders on UniSwap to swap cryptocurrencies without the need for a middle-man.
-The benefit is significantly lower trading fees for high-volume investors and opens up a new earning opportunity for experienced DeFi users.
+The trading platform was founded in 2018 and has become a pioneer in the DeFi space with its “automated market-making” (AMM) model to swap cryptocurrencies without the need for a middleman.

 However, there is an abundance of opportunities on PancakeSwap's “Farms” section for earning opportunities.
 There are hundreds of yield farms that can be accessed by PancakeSwap users.
 It is also a great place to stake CAKE via multiple methods.
 Users can deposit their tokens and provide liquidity into a pool to receive a unique LP (liquidity provider) token for that specific trading pair.
 The LP token can then be staked within a farm.
 The farms on PancakeSwap offer some of the best rates in the industry.
 There are also the occasional community farms that offer over 400% APY.

-Another benefit for users is the number of promotions and games where users can win CAKE, or other tokens.
-PancakeSwap has frequent trading competitions, a lottery and a predictions hub for betting on whether the price of specific cryptocurrencies will increase or decrease over a set period of time.
+Another pro for users is the number of promotions and games where users can win CAKE, or other tokens.
+PancakeSwap has frequent trading competitions, a lottery, and a predictions hub for betting on whether the price of specific cryptocurrencies will increase or decrease over a set period of time.
 PancakeSwap even supports NFTs, so users can buy, sell and eventually mint their own non-fungible tokens on the platform.
-Overall, PancakeSwap offers a reliable decentralized exchange for swapping crypto and is also one of the best yield farming platforms to earn high rewards.
-To learn more, click here to read our full review on Pancakeswap and its features, fees and security.

 While dYdX supports a fairly limited range of coins that can be traded on its platform, the majority of the most popular cryptocurrencies are available to trade.
 Moreover, the platform allows margin trading with up to 20x leverage on assets such as ETH, SOL, BTC, ADA, DOGE and ATOM which is a unique offering compared to the DEXs above.
 However, there are more accessible ways to trade a greater selection of markets and coins with leverage.
 For more information, read our list of the best crypto margin platforms.

 Featuring a range of contracts that can be traded with margin on dYdX, new pairs are continually being added to the platform.
 At the time of writing, there are 37 perpetual contracts that can be traded on the DEX.
-For experienced traders, the charting and trading terminal is modern and sophisticated with the standard features and tools on a centralized platform.
-These include TradingView charting, drawing tools and technical indicators.
-While dYdX is an excellent DEX for advanced traders, the platform itself is not beginner-friendly and may overwhelm inexperienced users.
+For traders, the charting and trading terminal is modern and sophisticated with the standard features and tools on a centralized platform.
+These include TradingView charting, drawing tools, and technical indicators.

 Read our full review on dYdX.